Blendify/blender-manual/trunk/blender_docs/manual/animation/keying_sets.rst

    The active Keying Set is highlighted in blue, press :kbd:`Ctrl-LMB` to rename.

 `+`
-   Add new (Empty) keying set to the active Scene.
+   Add a new (Empty) keying set to the active Scene.

 `-`
    Remove the active Keying Set.